 Policies and procedures

-Holiday clubs must be able to demonstrate and explain their safeguarding arrangements.
-They must have relevant and appropriate policies and procedures for:
+All of these groups must be able to demonstrate that they have in place relevant and appropriate policies and procedures for:

 - health and safety